 The participants were very active and asked lots of questions.
 The questions were often very much to the point and addressed things that are really important to analysts in their everyday work.
-The course has several forums (general and by topic) and the overall number of posts to them during the course period reached almost 300 (!) (overall number of posts, both from participants and from teachers) and the forums are still active and posts are still coming in.
+The course has several forums (general and by topic) and the overall number of posts to them during the course period exceeded 400 (!) (overall number of posts, both from participants and from teachers) and the forums are still active and posts are still coming in.

 This active participation made teaching of this MOOC a great experience also for us, the teachers.
 The discussion threads gave a lot of added value to the course and some of them triggered making important modifications to the course materials, even during the course.

 We want to thank all participants for helping to make this course a success!

 We plan to repeat this course again in Spring 2020.